 Both the indoor and the outdoor fryers I used claimed that they could handle up to an 18-pound bird.
 I recommend staying well below that maximum size.
-First, smaller birds will cook more evenly (a point Kenji explains in his piece).
+First, smaller birds will cook more evenly, and frying a large bird increases the risk of burning the skin before the center cooks through.
 Second, in my tests, I found that 18-pound birds can create problems in both types of setup.
 In the case of an outdoor rig, they run the risk of an oil spillover, even if you've properly measured the oil and have it below the maximum fill line on the pot.
 In the case of the indoor fryer, an 18-pound turkey can get stuck and jam the rotisserie mechanism.

 My advice is to not go over a 15-pound turkey in fryers that claim an 18-pound maximum.

 Another thing you definitely don't want to do is put a wet or icy turkey in hot oil.
 The result could land you in the hospital, particularly if there are chunks of ice.
 Be extra careful with this: A seemingly fully defrosted turkey may harbor ice in its cavity, especially between the rib bones.
 That cavity acts as its own little ice box, and even when the rest of the bird has fully thawed, the cavity itself may still be very cold.
 Quadruple-check that there is no ice hidden in there, and dry the bird well, inside and out, before putting it in the hot oil.